Authorization

 - Navigate to Agent Builder Studio, where you will be redirected to the login screen and provide the credentials you just setup

-- You will now have access to use Agent Builder Studio with the role provided to your user
+- You will now have access to use Agent Builder Studio with the permissions provided to your user

 This method is intended for users accessing the APIs directly from an external service.